 Operator-initiated messages are processed by the WSP, sent to the secure data unit for encryption, and returned to the WSP for transmission.
 Incoming LCC and LF messages received by the WSP are decrypted by the secure data unit, stored by the WSP, and processed for possible status display.

 The WSP interrogates its designated LFs in a round-robin sequence.
 The WSP also controls and sequences target and execution plan calculations and remote data change operations.

 An unlock code together with a secure code in the launch enable control panel are required to enable missiles for launch.
 The unlock code for each missile would come through a launch order.
 This panel is part of the Deputy Commander’s workstation.

 Launch Control Panel (LCP)

-The LCP provides the initiating point for execute launch, inhibit and test commands.
-Concurrent actuation of the Cooperative Launch Switches (CLSs) is necessary for the initiation of an execute launch command.
+The LCP provides the initiating point for executing launch, inhibit, and test commands.
+Concurrent actuation of the Cooperative Launch Switches (CLSs) is necessary for the initiation of an executed launch command.

 Cooperative Launch Switches (CLS)